karstengresch/symbiotishift/README.md

 When using Eclipse, there's built-in OpenShift support available.
 Either use the Red Hat Dev Studio (with Eclipse) or the Dev Studio Tooling Eclipse plugin.
+If you have Eclipse (Photon) installed, we recommend using the plugin.

 You can get it from here: +++TODO